Daisy Hill Koala Centre

 - Walkways are suitable for wheelchairs.

-- Located 25km south of Brisbane in the Daisy Hill Conservation Park.
+- Located 25km south of Brisbane in the Daisy Hill Regional Park.

-The Daisy Hill Conservation Park comprises 435 hectares of open eucalypt forest.
+The Daisy Hill Regional Park comprises 435 hectares of open eucalypt forest.
 It has long been a popular bushland retreat for people, and is home to many native animals including koalas.

 Visitors are not able to handle or pat the koalas.